Toulouse and Montauban shootings: 19 March: Ozar Hatorah school in Toulouse

 The Ozar Hatorah school in Toulouse is part of a national chain of at least twenty Jewish schools throughout France.
 It educates children of primarily Sephardic, Middle Eastern and North African descent, who with their parents have made up the majority of Jewish immigrants to France since the late 20th century.
-The school is a middle and secondary school, with most children between the ages of 11 to 17.
+The school is a middle and secondary school, with most children between the ages of 11 and 17.
 It also serves as a transportation node for other schools.
 Many parents bring their younger children to Ozar Hatorah, to place them on shuttle buses that travel to the other schools in the area.

 At about 8:00 am on 19 March, a man rode up to the Ozar Hatorah school on a Yamaha TMAX motorcycle.
 Dismounting, he immediately opened fire toward the schoolyard.
 The first victim was 30-year-old Jonathan Sandler, a rabbi and teacher at the school who was shot outside the school gates as he tried to shield his two young sons from the gunman.
 The gunman shot both the boys—5-year-old Arié and 3-year-old Gabriel—as well before walking into the schoolyard, chasing people into the building.

 Inside, he shot at staff, parents, and students.
 He chased 8-year-old Myriam Monsonego, the daughter of the head teacher, into the courtyard, caught her by her hair and raised a gun to shoot her.
 The gun jammed at this point.
 He changed weapons from what the police identified as a 9mm pistol to a .45 calibre gun, and shot the girl in her temple at point-blank range.
 Bryan Bijaoui, a 17-year-old boy, was also shot and gravely injured.
 The gunman retrieved his scooter and rode away.

 The government increased security and raised the terrorist warnings to the highest level in the Midi-Pyrenees region in the immediate aftermath of the Toulouse school shooting.
-It was already providing continuous protection to many Jewish institutions, but it closed traffic on streets in France with Jewish institutions for additional security.
-The election campaign was suspended and President Nicolas Sarkozy, as well as other candidates in the presidential elections, immediately traveled to Toulouse and the school.
+The government was already providing continuous protection to many Jewish institutions, but it additionally closed traffic on streets in France with Jewish institutions for added security.
+Election campaigns were suspended and President Nicolas Sarkozy, as well as other candidates in the presidential elections, immediately traveled to Toulouse and the school.
 Sarkozy called for a minute of silence the following day in all schools in the nation.

 On 23 March, Ange Mancini, intelligence adviser to President Sarkozy, said Merah had wanted to kill another soldier in Toulouse, but arrived too late and instead attacked the nearby Jewish school.

 The bodies of all four dead were flown to Israel on 20 March, accompanied by French foreign minister Alain Juppé.
 They were buried by family members at the Har HaMenuchot cemetery in Jerusalem.
 The two deceased children of Jonathan Sandler were dual French-Israeli citizens, as are Sandler's widow and their surviving child.